hashicorp/boundary-plugin-azure/README.md

   compute resource
 - A client secret must be generated against a registered application with any necessary permissions
+- For now, credential rotation must be disabled using the `disable_credential_rotation` attribute.
+There is some additional work that the Boundary team identified that is necessary to make this a seamless experience.

 ## Credential Rotation

+*NOTE*: For now credential rotation must be explicitly disabled by setting `disable_credential_rotation` to true on the host catalog.
+When we lift this restriction Boundary will manage the rotation of credentials for you.

-Although credentials are stored encrypted within Boundary, by default this plugin will attempt to rotate credentials when they are supplied through the `secrets` object on a create or update call to the host catalog resource.
+Although credentials are stored encrypted within Boundary, when credential rotation isn't explicitly disabled, this plugin will attempt to rotate credentials when they are supplied through the `secrets` object on a create or update call to the host catalog resource.
 The given credentials will be used to create a new credential, and then the given credential will be revoked.
 In this way, after rotation, only Boundary knows the client secret in use by this plugin.

-*NOTE*: Azure's credentials are eventually consistent and there may be significant delay (up to ten minutes or more) between when a credential is created and is available for use, or when a credential is deleted and unavailable for use.
-At the API level, this can be true even if the Azure Portal indicates that the credential is (or isn't) there.
-This delay will manifest as authentication failures when performing actions using this plugin.
-If secrets have just been supplied and `disable_credential_rotation` is not specified, please be patient and try again later.

 ## Attributes and Secrets